Customer Journey Mapping for Tourism Brands

-Once you have profiled your Customer Personas (which essentially involves understanding their demographics, psychographics and to a lesser extent their geographic details), the next part is the Customer Journey Mapping.
+Once you have profiled your Customer Personas (which essentially involves understanding their demographics, psychographics and to a lesser extent their geographic details), the next part is mapping their travel purchase journey – which is a process called Customer Journey Mapping.

 Journey Mapping is literally taking your Persona and elevating the detail, to brainstorm more prescriptive information about your Personas.
 This process will help you to pinpoint what marketing media you need to invest in, and what exact content and messaging you need to create and publish to engage your Personas throughout their purchase journey.